ADBond/bga-calypso/README.md

 * ~~z-index crap? (current)~~ ~~played cards go under trickpile (even empty), and calypso (even empty).
 Has that always been so?~~
   * ~~certainly not new, current dev branch (9af4f0c) already has this problem, just not noticed previously~~
   * ~~animated element belongs to destination - that's where the z-index needs to be set!~~
+  * tidy up z-index attributes we peppered everywhere but no longer need
 * ~~wrong suits showing in player boxes!!~~
 * animate round end clearing?
 * total scores in round-by-round
   * final scores not updating in player boxes (okay on refresh)
-* potentially 'secret' info in trickpile size??
+* ~~potentially 'secret' info in trickpile size??~~

 ## For a different branch